P: 281-298-6742 | F: 281-419-1373|info@TWIHW.com

 By Mila McManus MD and Nancy Mehlert MS

-The Woodlands Institute for Health and Wellness is pleased to announce that we now offer Infrared Sauna sessions at our office.
+The Woodlands Institute for Health and Wellness offers Infrared Sauna sessions in our Longevity Room.

 Benefits: